 Stock market today: Asian shares mostly higher, though China benchmarks falter

-Asian markets were mostly higher Tuesday after another day of gains on Wall Street, although Chinese shares faltered.
+Asian markets forged higher Tuesday after another day of gains on Wall Street, although Hong Kong’s benchmark faltered.

+While the Reserve Bank of Australia has likely set the bar high for any rate hikes, it “will probably need to see several more months of soft data before it is confident that it can loosen policy settings.
+All told, rate cuts will likely take longer to materialize than most are anticipating,” Abhijit Surya of Capital Economics said in a commentary.

-Taiwan’s Taiex was up 0.3%, while India’s Sensex was nearly flat as the country began the third phase of its weeks’ long national elections process.
+Taiwan’s Taiex was up 0.6%, while India’s Sensex gave up 0.7% as the country began the third phase of its weeks’ long national elections process.

 On Monday, the S&P 500 rose 1% to 5,180.74.
 The Dow Jones Industrial Average added 0.5% to 38,852.27, and the Nasdaq composite jumped 1.2% to 16,349.25.